ankurchaudhary627/Marks-Scraper/README.md

 You need to have the required libraries installed on your machine to run the script.

-You can install the libraries using : pip install "library-name" through your command prompt.
+You can install the libraries using the command: pip install "library-name"

 Script also requires you to download the Chrome webdriver, you can download it from : https://sites.google.com/a/chromium.org/chromedriver/downloads